 As well as this, they offered oxygen tanks which are important as you do reach over 15,000 feet above sea level!
 Not all tour companies offer this, so this is definitely something to look out for when choosing the best Rainbow Mountain tour operator.

 Vinicunca, AKA Rainbow Mountain, is located about 3 ½ hours from Cusco by minibus.
-Found in the Peruvian Andes, Rainbow Mountain – as you could probably guess – is famed for its natural, multi-coloured beauty.
-It has only recently been discovered, but is fast becoming one of THE places to visit in South America.
+Found in the Peruvian Andes, Rainbow Mountain – as you could probably guess – is famed for its natural, multi-colored beauty.
+It has only recently been discovered but is fast becoming one of THE places to visit in South America.

 We stepped off the bus into the freezing cold morning air, where a breakfast awaited us in a small hut, which was included in the price.
 Once we had all finished and were ready, the group (led by our guide Karen), set off on a trek in search of the rainbow!
 The walk takes approximately 3 or 4 hours up, and slightly less on the way down.